 Heavy riffing, high tempo and hooklines go hand in hand on this monster of an album.

-Impalers are ready to continue their Thrash Metal crusade with their undoubtedly best offering till date.
+Impalers are ready to continue their Thrash Metal crusade with their undoubtedly best offering to date.
 God from the Machine should please and satisfy any worshipper of Heavy music, and an absolute no-brainer for Thrash fanatics.

 Cover art is done by Pär Olofsson (Exodus, Immortal, Job for a Cowboy).